northbyte/egree4j/README.md

 ================================

-This is a Java library to easily integrate the digital signature service
-<a href="https://egree.com/">Egree</a> with your java application.
-It translates
-the Egree web service calls to Java, which allows any user to invoke the calls without configuring the HTTP/Security/Translations around it.
+This is a Java library to easily integrate the digital signature service [Egree](https://egree.com/) with your java application.
+It translates the Egree web service calls to Java, which allows any java user to invoke the calls with minimal configuration of the HTTP/Security/Translations around it.

 The library is built for the v2 of their API.